 To apply for the scheme visit the postgraduate website: http://www.cardiff.ac.uk/for/prospective/postgraduate/funding/master-scholarships.html

 Cardiff University International Scholarship Fund

 The School has one scholarship of £5000 for international students towards fees only.
 You must be self-funding: students whose fees are fully paid by a sponsor such as an employer or government are not eligible.
 Students who are partially sponsored and partially self-funding are eligible, provided that they are paying their own fees equal to at least the amount of the scholarship.
 Deadline for applications is 30 May and you will need to have also applied for a place by this date.
 The funding is available for the first year only on two year full time programmes Further details are available at this link.
 Completed applications to be submitted via email to email@example.com

 With the help of a very generous gift to the University, the Jameel Scholarships have been established to enable the very best students to come to Cardiff – those who have the intellect and determination to apply their knowledge for the benefit of Muslim communities in the UK, and to promote better understanding of Islam in wider society.

-Four MA scholarships and one PhD scholarship are available for the academic year starting 2013-14.
+Four MA scholarships are available for the academic year starting 2015-16.